laurentperrinet/laurentperrinet.github.io/content/publication/ladret-18-gdr/index.md

----
-abstract: The selectivity of the visual system to oriented patterns is very well documented in a wide range of species, especially in mammals.
+---abstract: The selectivity of the visual system to oriented patterns is very well documented in a wide range of species, especially in mammals.
 In particular, neurons of the primary visual cortex are anatomically grouped by their preference to a given oriented visual stimulus.
 Interactions between such groups of neurons have been successfully